shivahare/java-buildpack/docs/framework-oracleapm_agent.md

 # Oracle APM Agent Framework
-The Oracle APM Agent Framework causes an application to be automatically configured to work with a bound [Oracle APM Service][].
+The Oracle APM Agent Framework causes an application to be automatically configured to work with a bound [OracleAPM Service].

 <table>
   <tr>